 The picturesque town of Monselice has a lot in store for casual tourists and seasoned travellers alike.
 The ruins of an old fortress (Mastio) on top of a hill, beautiful villas, lovely streets, many interesting religious buildings and good food.
 Moreover, the town has excellent rail connections to cities like Padova, Venice and Bologna.
 A trip to Venice by train takes just 50 minutes, provided that you take the express train (regionale veloce).
 Monselice is usually a very quiet town, but that changes drastically during the local festivals.
 We attended the July 2017 Notte del Fuoco (‘Night of the Fire’) festival, when many hundreds of people were strolling through the streets.
 This was a wonderful experience, and everybody seemed to be having a great time.

-The name of the town derives from two Latin words: mons, which means mountain, and silicis, which is the genitive of silex, a word that means ‘flint’.
+The name of the town derives from two Latin words: mons, which means ‘mountain’, and silicis, which is the genitive of silex, a word that means ‘flint’.
 Although the area of Monselice has been inhabited since at least the bronze age, it is best to place the birth of Monselice in the fifth or sixth century CE, when defensive structures were built on the mons silicis, the hill now called the colle della Rocca.
 In this period, Italy suffered from invasions by various foreign tribes, such as the Visigoths, the Huns, the Ostrogoths and finally the Longobards.
 One possibility – although I concede there is no concrete evidence to back up this theory – is that the first fortifications were built by the Eastern Roman Empire after it had taken Italy back from the Ostrogoths during the prolonged conflict known as the Gothic War (535-554).
 The fortress of Monselice certainly existed when the Longobards under their King Alboin (ca. 560-572) invaded Italy in 568, and the Roman garrison stationed there managed to hold out against Longobard forces until the town was finally taken by King Agilulf (591-616) in 602.

 As happens so often with fortresses – like Roman castra and castella – over time civilian settlements tend to pop up around them.
 Monselice was no exception.
 The population grew significantly, and by the twelfth century, Monselice had acquired the status of a commune, a municipality with its own administration.
 During the struggle between the Guelphs – who supported the Pope – and the Ghibellines – who supported the Holy Roman Emperor – Monselice fell under the jurisdiction of the vicarius Ezzelino III da Romano (1194-1259).
 Ezzelino was an important lieutenant of the emperor Frederick II of Hohenstaufen.
 And while Frederick (1194-1250) was an exceptionally cultured man who spoke multiple languages fluently, Ezzelino was a typical ruffian, who was known for his cruelty.
 On the other hand, it cannot be denied that he was a capable commander as well.
 Ezzelino had become ruler of Padova in 1237 after taking the city from its Venetian podestà Pietro Tiepolo.
 He controlled Vicenza, Verona and Treviso as well.
 His marriage to the emperor’s natural daughter had obviously cemented his position at the imperial court.

 However, things started to go downhill quickly after Frederick’s death in 1250.
 John Julius Norwich asserts that “Ezzelino by his inhuman brutality had earned himself the reputation of an ogre, detested and feared throughout Lombardy, Friuli and the Marches”.
 In 1254, his reputation also earned him an excommunication from Pope Innocentius IV, who subsequently launched a crusade against the vicarius.
 Now perhaps we need to take all the stories of blinded prisoners and mutilated children that the Pope used to justify this crusade with a pinch of salt.
 The picture of Ezzelino’s life is based on sources that are almost without exception hostile to him.
 He may certainly have been a monster and a tyrant, and no one would have wanted him as a neighbour.
 However, when he was finally defeated and killed in 1259, a city like Venice celebrated his death above all because of the disappearance of “a ruler who had kept back the rents that were legally due to Venetian churches from their properties on the mainland”.
+So the cause for celebration was at least in part financial.

 In spite of his horrible reputation, Ezzelino da Romano was important for Monselice.
 He first of all surrounded the town with a system of walls, greatly strengthening Monselice’s defences.
 Ordered to do so by the emperor, he also built the present fortress on top of the hill, which is named the Mastio Federicano after Frederick.
 Ezzelino was furthermore responsible for the Torre Civica in the centre of the town, and for the construction of the Palazzo di Ezzelino, a large tower that is now part of the Castello di Monselice.
 After the death of Ezzelino, Monselice fell under the influence of Padova, until it was taken by Cangrande I della Scala, ruler of Verona, in late 1317.
 The emperor Louis IV the Bavarian made Cangrande the imperial vicarius of Monselice in 1327, but less than ten years after his death (which was in 1329), the town was retaken by Ubertino da Carrara of Padova.